 Effective listening is vital for understanding complex concepts, following instructions accurately, and empathizing with others.
 It enables individuals to absorb, process, and respond to information appropriately, facilitating better communication and collaboration in both academic and professional settings.

-Planning skills
+Organizational skills

 Creativity

 Creativity is thinking outside the box and generating innovative ideas or solutions.
 In academia, it drives research and the development of new theories, while in the professional world, it leads to the creation of novel products, strategies, and approaches to problem-solving.
+It’s important to learn to love the process and let whatever happens in the creative process happen without worrying about it [2].

 Critical thinking